artamarkin/sugar-level/README.md

 ```

 # Experiment Result
-Experiment results can be found in `sugar-level-analysis.pdf`.
+Experiment results can be found in `Sugar-Level-Results.pdf`.
 The notebook with aggregation and computations is `[1]-EDA.ipynb`

 # Future Steps
 Amount of data I collected was quite limited to make any final conclusions.
 In the future I would like to use the sensors again to extract additional 1-2 months of data to get more concrete results.